Nodal Statistics of Planar Random Waves: Outline of the paper

 \subsection{Acknowledgements}

-The research leading to this work was supported by the Grant F1R-MTH-PUL-15CONF--CONFLUENT (Ivan Nourdin) and by the Grant F1R-MTH-PUL-15STAR-STARS (Giovanni Peccati and Maurizia Rossi) at the University of Luxembourg.
+The research leading to this work was supported by the Grant F1R-MTH-PUL-15CONF--CONFLUENT (Ivan Nourdin), by the Grant F1R-MTH-PUL-15STAR-STARS (Giovanni Peccati and Maurizia Rossi) at the University of Luxembourg and by the FNR grant O17/11756789/FoRGES (Giovanni Peccati).